The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Introduction

 \section{Introduction}

-Two decades of open-source Cyber Threat Intelligence (CTI) reporting have produced a substantial volume of data about threat actor activity, including their motivations, victims, behavioral traits, and technical data points about malware, infrastructure, and other tools used in attack campaigns.
-In recent years, the research community has built and analyzed multiple datasets about specific aspects of this ecosystem Jin et al.~\cite{Jin2024} studies the limited quality of CTI shared information, while Bouwman et al.~\cite{Bouwman2025} discuss how adversaries often abandon IoC-related infrastructure prior to public disclosure, thereby limiting its utility.
-Recently, Saha et al.~\cite{saha2026kittenpandameasuringspecificity} study threat actor behavioral profiles, finding that the lack of unique fingerprints complicates attribution based on public data.
+Two decades of open-source Cyber Threat Intelligence (CTI) reporting have produced a substantial volume of data on threat actor activity, including their motivations, victims, behavioral traits, and technical data points about malware, infrastructure, and other tools.
+In recent years, the research community has built and analyzed multiple datasets on specific aspects of this ecosystem~\cite{Jin2024, Bouwman2025, saha2026kittenpandameasuringspecificity}.
 Despite these efforts, our understanding of the long-term evolution of the ecosystem remains fragmented.
-Recent studies have emphasized the importance of longitudinal perspectives to capture the different dynamics of adversary behavior~\cite{Satvat2024, Yoffe03072025, Jin2024, Yuldoshkhujaev2025}, yet the field still lacks a unified framework to track these changes systematically.
-One persistent problem in this domain is the lack of comprehensive datasets containing structured information that can be readily analyzed.
-The absence of a datasets in which key information contained in CTI reports is provided in a structured format prevents the community from taking a step further.
+Recent studies have emphasized the importance of longitudinal perspectives in capturing the different dynamics of adversary behavior~\cite{Satvat2024, Yoffe03072025, Jin2024, Yuldoshkhujaev2025}, but the field still lacks a unified framework to track these changes systematically.
+One persistent problem in this domain is the lack of comprehensive datasets that contain structured and actionable analytic information that can be systematically studied.
+For example, Jin et al.~\cite{Jin2024} analyze about 6M STIX objects shared in CTI platforms between 2014 and 2023, finding that the vast majority of them contain only indicators and lack attribution and victimology data.
+A similar limitation applies to the dataset of more than 200M IoCs analyzed by~\cite{Bouwman2025}.
+Kiavash et al.~\cite{Satvat2024} process more than 50K threat reports from 32 sources; however, they neither release the resulting dataset nor provide sufficient detail to enable reproduction of their threat report corpus.
+The absence of datasets in which key information contained in CTI reports is provided in a structured format prevents the community from taking a step further.
 Such datasets are essential to facilitate quantitative analyses about the evolution of open-source CTI reporting and to provide a grounded characterization of the ecosystem's historical trajectory.